jen-w/tweeter-deleter/README.md

 ### First time
 1. Create a Twitter dev account, create an app with read/write permissions, and get credentials for your own account.
 Add the following env vars: `TWITTER_ACCESS_TOKEN`, `TWITTER_ACCESS_TOKEN_SECRET`, `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET` to your environment.
 If you can't be bothered to do this, that's fine.
 You can just open the link and delete manually.
 2. Execute `npm run start ~/path/to/twitter-2022-blah/data/tweet.js`
 3. A tweet and some details of it will be printed and the tool will prompt you to either: `o to open, d to delete, x to exit`.
+Just hit enter if you want to keep.
 o = open link to tweet in browser
 d = delete it
 x = exit script